ucdavisdatalab/package_datalab/README.md

         ├── __init__.py
         └── ...
 ```

+Work on a new branch and make a pull request to incorporate your changes, even
+if you have write access to the `main` branch.

 Please follow [PEP 8][], write [docstrings][], and follow [the NumPy docstring
 standard][numpydoc].
 Lint your code with [ruff][].
 It's also good but not